MarkSherstan/MecE_668_Turning_DOE/README.md

 * main --> Run this script to call all other MATLAB functions.
 Specify file names for reading here.
 * scale --> Find the ratio of pixels to cm in the real domain.
-* positionLogger --> Logs the x and y coordinates of the centroid of the tracking disk from masking function.
+* positionLogger --> Logs the x and y coordinates of the centroid of the tracking disk from a masking function.
-* createMask --> Filters for orange tracking disk.
-* fileReader --> Reads the .csv file(s) recorded by the Arduino
+* fileReader --> Reads the .csv file recorded by the Arduino
-* cleanUpFreq --> Perform FFT and builds a digital filter to smooth sensor data.
+* cleanData --> Applies filtfilt and a moving mean average to clean sensor data
 * dataSlicer --> Matches the sensor and video data.
 Removes stationary data.
-* angleVelCalc --> Smooth centroid data and use it to calculate radius and angular velocity.
+* createFit --> Fits data with a gaussian curve
+* circleFilter --> Finds the radius of the circles
 * plotter --> Creates multiple graphs of all the data

 ## Other